Iulia-Calota/Iulia-Calota/README.md

 💖Passion and Goals:

 - Passionate about sharing ideas, learning from experiences, and establishing new quality standards.
-I am seeking opportunities to collaborate with like-minded professionals and contribute to projects that prioritize excellence.

 🌍 Looking to New Opportunities: